bjgbeelen/AkkaPersistenceCassandraWithAkka2.4/README.md

 ----
 **#1** Getting Akka Persistence 2.4 to work with a Cassandra Journal.
 This Journal plugin is going to be largely based on the Akka Persistence Cassandra plugin which can be found at [here](https://github.com/krasserm/akka-persistence-cassandra/)

+**#2** Make a very simple app using a Akka 2.4 PersistentActor in combination with the Casandra plugin.

 Related information and documentation
 -------------------------------------